kbowden1800/bouncing-box/README.md

 ### Challenge 3) Can you make the box start at a random location on every click?

+To create a random numerical value you can use the method `Math.random()` which returns a random digit between 0 and 0.99999.
+To get a random number between 0 and 100 we can write:

+    var randNum = Math.random() * 100;

+Once you generate this random number, where would you use it?

 ### Challenge 3) Can you make the box change color with each click?
 How about every 3 clicks?

+The color of the box can be changed using the method `box.css()` like so:

+    box.css('background-color', "rgb(<red>, <green>, <blue>");

+RGB colors are a combination of 3 numbers, one representing the amount of red in the color, one for green, and one for blue.
+These numbers range from 0 - 255.
+Try generating 3 random numbers using the `Math.random()` function (see above).

+Lastly, you'll notice that `rgb(red, green, blue)` looks like a method call, and it is but we need to put it in quotes and treat it like a String.

 ### Challenge 5) Can you make the amount that the box speeds up with each click increase with every 3 clicks?